 One of our most significant preferences was for a front loading backpack as opposed to top loading.

 We wanted to save on rummaging through everything to get to what we needed every time we went in the backpack.

 Inside our packs, we wanted compartments for separating electronics and clothes if possible.
 We also wanted to make sure we could secure our belongings with locks if necessary.

 The design of the Farpoint 40 surpassed our expectations, both inside and out.
 It is sleek and stylish while retaining a subdued inconspicuous image.

-In our opinion, the best aspect of this pack is the clam shell design.
+Except for the fact it fits as hand luggage, the best aspect of this backpack is the clam shell design.

 This means the entirety of the pack opens in a horse shoe shape action (pictured above in size section).